-The common objective of the RBA country strategies14 is to strengthen the resilience of vulnerable populations and improve food security and nutrition while supporting the Government's efforts to achieve zero hunger.
-FAO and IFAD focus on the systemic, long-term response and bring in their technical expertise, which they anchor in national institutions to ensure leadership, while WFP supports the most vulnerable people, reconnecting them to the system and helping them to participate in their country's development, bridging the gap between emergency and development responses.
+The common objective of the RBA country strategies is to strengthen the resilience of vulnerable populations and improve food security and nutrition while supporting the Government's efforts to achieve zero hunger.
+The RBAs are particularly well placed to bridge the gap between humanitarian and development responses.
+FAO and IFAD focus on the systemic response to both chronic and seasonal needs, bringing their technical expertise, which they anchor in national institutions to ensure leadership, while WFP supports the most vulnerable people, reconnecting them to the system and helping them to participate in their country's development.
+Through this partnership, WFP's food assistance-for-assets interventions are complemented by the technical expertise of FAO and IFAD to strengthen seed system security, manage land sustainably and develop the capacities of local actors.
 In addition to a framework for operational collaboration, with common targeting and partners, the RBAs have engaged in seven joint programmes, projects and initiatives in support of food security, nutrition, resilience and the empowerment of rural women.
 They are also engaged in the Renewed Efforts Against Child Hunger and Undernutrition (REACH) and Scaling Up Nutrition (SUN) movements.